dipy/dipy/doc/devel/make_release.rst

 .. _release-guide:

 *********************************
-A guide to making a dipy release
+A guide to making a DIPY release
 *********************************

-A guide for developers who are doing a dipy release
+A guide for developers who are doing a DIPY release

 .. _release-tools:

 Release tools
 =============

 There are some release utilities that come with nibabel_. nibabel should install these as the ``nisext`` package, and the testing stuff is understandably in the ``testers`` module of that package.
-Dipy has Makefile targets for their use.
+DIPY has Makefile targets for their use.
 The relevant targets are::

     make check-version-info